MicrosoftDocs/Viva/WorkplaceAnalytics/Tutorials/Solutions-participants.md

 MyAnalytics inline suggestions in Outlook are brief, data- and AI-driven notifications that appear in Outlook while you are either reading or composing an email or a meeting invitation.
 Different inline suggestions apply to different situations.
 For example, if you have outstanding to-do tasks, an inline suggestion might ask whether you want to review them.

-While many inline suggestions are available to all MyAnalytics participants, some apply only to participants of particular Teamwork solution plans, as described in the following tables:
+While many inline suggestions are available to all MyAnalytics participants (see [broadly available inline suggestions](#broadly-available-inline-suggestions)), some apply only to participants of particular Teamwork solution plans, as described in [Collaboration plan](#collaboration-plan) and [Wellbeing plan](#wellbeing-plan):

 ### Collaboration plan